American Studies

 5. ETHN 1900 "Senior Seminar in Ethnic Studies".
 In this spring semester course, senior concentrators collectively reflect on their experience in the concentration and the current state of the field, while also designing/completing a senior capstone project (or completing the honors thesis, if pursuing honors).

 6. Methods courses: Two of your ten courses must be AMST or ETHN courses that have been tagged with a specific scholarly method.
 Each class must be tagged with a different method.
-These methods-tagged courses can also count for any other concentration requirement (for instance, your Junior Seminar course might carry a methods tag, depending on the topic and instructor).
-The concentration advisor will have a current list of methods-tagged courses.
+These methods-tagged courses can also count for any other concentration requirement (for instance, your required senior seminar might carry a methods tag, depending on the topic and instructor).

 Honors in the concentration: Concentrators planning to pursue honors should take the joint AMST/ETHN Honors Seminar, AMST 1800, in the spring of their junior year.
 The Honors Seminar counts as one of your focus area courses.
 If planning to study abroad during your junior spring, you should email your concentration advisor and the current Honors Director to explain your situation and make an alternative plan for developing a thesis proposal.
 Students pursuing honors are required to take two independent study courses (ETHN 1920) in their senior year in order to complete the honors thesis.
 These independent study courses raise the total number of required concentration courses to 12.